-Peretomode (1996) define administration as that which is concerned with the performance of executive dwellers, the carrying out of policies and decisions to fulfill a purpose and the controlling of the day to day running of an organization.
-From the array of these definitions, it can be deduced that administration is a careful and systematic process of using human and material resources in the implementation of educational policies and plans.
+Peretomode (1996) defines administration as that which is concerned with the performance of executive dwellers, the carrying out of policies and decisions to fulfill a purpose and the controlling of the day to day running of an organization.
+From the array of these definitions, it can be deduced that administration is a careful and systematic process of using human material resources in implementation of educational policies and plans.
 Secondary school administration is therefore an integral part of educational administration that is concerned with students, staff, materials, rules, regulations and policies that govern the secondary school system.
 This implies that secondary school is a formal organization that is made up of students, the teaching and nonteaching staff working corroboratively for the achievement of common educational goal.
 In secondary school, the principal and the staff work as a team to ensure the growth and development of the child.
-Some of the basic fact about school administration is that it must strive to create a community of learners who are both physically and mentally fit and who have acceptable behaviour as prescribed society.
-A the by good school administration must acknowledge the importance of team work and this must be inculcated into the school decision making (Musaazi, 1982).
+Some of the basic fact about school administration is that it must strive to create a community of learners who are both physically and mentally fit and who have acceptable behaviour as prescribed society. Α good by the school administration must acknowledge the importance of team work and this must be inculcated into the school decision making (Musaazi, 1982).

 The definition of school leadership will be inconclusive without explaining the terms 'School' and 'leadership'.
-School is an import mechanism for the transformation of man and the society.
-School has different connotational meanings depending on the context in which it is used.
+School is mechanism an import for transformation of man and the society.
+School different connotational has meanings depending on the context in which it is used.
 Agabi (2005 p.
-93) sees school "as an institution primarily established and used for the education of children and young person's".
+93) sees "as an institution primarily established and used for the education of children and young person's".
 This definition implies that school is a place where people receive formal training so as to be transformed for a useful living in the society.
-Okeke (2004) defines school as "age specific, teacher - related process requiring full attendance at time an obligatory curriculum".
-The definition viewed school as a conscious, deliberate and formal institution established to educate people through a planned curriculum designed to liberate and improve the standard and condition of living of the people.
+Okeke (2004) defines school as "age specific, teacher - related process requiring full time attendance at an obligatory curriculum".
+The definition viewed school as a conscious, deliberate and formal institution established to educate people through a planned curriculum designed to liberate improve the standard and condition of living of the people.